Meet the Northampton Bike Park team

 Paul:

-This is difficult as it depends on my mood and what I want to accomplish, but for the most part, I think it will have to be between Blue Nunn with Mother Superior and the A45 trails.
+This is difficult as it depends on my mood and what I want to accomplish, but for the most part, I think it will have to be between Jett Black and 1460.

-“If you see us at the park and have any questions please ask, or even if you just want a chat, see you on the trails!”
+“If you see me at the park and have any questions please ask, or even if you just want a chat, see you on the trails!”

 What advice would you give to anyone who wants to try MTB for the first time?